Rome Rome

 Time Saver: Book your Vatican Museums tickets for 3 PM when morning tour groups have departed.

-Skip-the-Line Vatican Museums and Sistine Chapel Guided Tour: This guided tour offers skip-the-line access to the Vatican Museums, allowing you to explore one of the largest art collections in the world without waiting in long queues.
+• Tour: Vatican Museums and Sistine Chapel Tour – This guided tour offers skip-the-line access to the Vatican Museums, allowing you to explore one of the largest art collections in the world without waiting in long queues.
 You’ll visit the famous Sistine Chapel, where Michelangelo’s masterpiece adorns the ceiling, and learn about the fascinating history of Vatican City from an expert guide.

 🍴 Restaurants and cafes near Vatican Museums & St. Peter’s Basilica